LetMeGoogleIt4You/ARCH/Part2/readme.md

-# Part 2: Pharse informatsion
+# Part 2: Parse information
 This script can be used with both SecureCRT or Python.

-If you are going to use python change folder variabel to use input insted of crt.Dialog.Prompt.
+If you are going to use python, change the folder variable to use input instead of crt.Dialog.Prompt.

 ![ParseInfo](/files/ParseInfo6.png "ParseInfo6")

-### Step 1: Open the Arch.py and change location of the scripts (pathToSubScript)
+### Step 1: Modify the Arch.py and change the pathToSubScript variable location of the Arch.py

 ![ParseInfo](/files/ParseInfo1.png "ParseInfo1")